grantjenks/django-replay/docs/index.rst

 Django Replay
 =============

-`Django Replay <http://www.grantjenks.com/docs/django-replay/>`_ is an Apache2
-licensed Django application that records and replays web requests.
+Django Replay is an Apache2 licensed Python module that records and replays web requests.

 Features
 --------